 Sandra Penny Pots

 I am also an amateur mycologist (mushroom forager) and some of my more unique pieces include hand carvings of edible and locally forage-able mushrooms.
 Carvings are added at the greenware stage.
 After bisque firing, I add and then wipe back glaze so that color only sticks in the crevices.
 This creates the effect of a pencil drawing when the piece is complete.
-You can find some of these pieces for sale at Collar City Mushrooms in Troy.

 instagram.com/sandra.penny.pots